Blog

 Inside Mount vs. Outside Mount

-Before you take any measurements, you need to consider whether you’ll be mounting the window treatment inside the window frame or outside the frame.
+Before taking any measurements, you need to consider whether you’ll be mounting the window treatment inside or outside the frame.
 We put together the pros and cons of both installation styles to help you decide.

 Inside Mount Pros and Cons

-If you’d like to install a window treatment inside the window frame, you first need to make sure the window has enough depth for the hardware.
-In general, a window casing should be about three inches deep if you wish to mount blinds or curtains inside the window.
-Here are a few reasons to consider an inside mount:
+If you’d like to install a window treatment inside the window frame, here are a few reasons to consider an inside mount:

 • Creates a clean, elegant look